jeffmaher/github-repo-starter-template/README.md

 It currently includes:

 - Instructions to get started
+- Repo configurations for
+    - Having a protected and clean `main` branch
+    - Disabling undesirable GitHub features (i.e. wiki, etc.)
+- GitHub Actions for
-- Pull request creation and updates (i.e. where you might want to run tests)
+    - Pull request status checks, at PR creation and update (i.e. where you might want to run tests)
-- Protecting your `main` branch
+- For web apps:
     - Dockerfile and Docker Compose (with PostgreSQL and Redis commented out defaults)
+- For native mobile apps:
+    - (nothing yet)

 ## Instructions

 This will guide you through getting setup with this repo's default files and practices.
 Skip a step or remove config files as relevant to your own workflows and needs.

-### Create a new repo
+### Getting started / Creating a new repo

 This will setup a new repo with the files from within this one.